RoyRin/RoyRin.github.io/_posts/2021-09-05-we-need-better-hedges.md

 It’s hard to develop good thoughts about how to align social interest with career development interests; and it makes sense that it should be hard - at its core, nearly any entrepreneur is thinking about this exact issue: how to align the mechanisms that capitalism empowers to your individual goals.
 The difficulty of this challenge is self-assembling; if it was easy, everyone would do it, and then it would be hard again.
 Luckily, it is clearly not impossible; as a first-order existence proof: if you think that electric vehicles or space travel are important social issues, Elon Musk has certainly been able to leverage the market to make rapid changes on these social issues.

 I am particularly interested in [public-interest technology](https://blog.usejournal.com/resources-for-working-in-public-interest-technology-78a74e7fd712), and while many of the arguments I make are general statements, this post is centered around developing the talent and resource pipelines for public-interest tech.
-This is my first public post on this issue - while I’m confident I may write naive things, I don’t want to be so afraid of saying something that I miss this opportunity to [hone my thoughts](https://www.swyx.io/learn-in-public/) on what I consider one of the world’s biggest issues.
+I seek to (begin to) address: `Do we need to, and if so, how do we, develop better hedges in public-interest technology.` This is my first public post on this issue - while I’m confident I may write naive things, I don’t want to be so afraid of saying something that I miss this opportunity to [hone my thoughts](https://www.swyx.io/learn-in-public/) on what I consider one of the world’s biggest issues.

 Note 1: “As a first-order approximation, I consider something public-interest if it helps a group of people and is likely not to be addressed by the for-profit market (without government or NGO funding).
 Ads might help the internet be free, but if you don’t go work on them, someone else will — the same is not true for building a homeless shelter.” - [Resources for Working in Public-Interest Technology \| by Roy Rinberg](https://royrinberg.medium.com/resources-for-working-in-public-interest-technology-78a74e7fd712).